colbyprior/speedies/docs/7. Warbands/Vampires.md

 ### Leader
 *Inherent*

-Allied units with 6" of this unit can use this morale stat for checks instead of their own.
+Allied units with 5" of this unit can use this morale stat for checks instead of their own.
 ### Undead
 *Inherent*

 This unit may not Run, but may Engage as normal (ie. up to 1.5x of base Move).
 If this unit would be Stunned, it is instead counted as Dazed.
 This unit is immune to disease (including the Plague).
-### Vampire Seduction
+### Vampiric Magic
 *Spellcasting*

-This unit can cast Vampire Seduction spells.
+This unit is capable of casting Arcane Magic.
+See the relevant spell list for a list of learnable spells.
+As an Arcane Spellcaster, this unit has an innate spell that is always castable and is in addition to other spells learnt.
+It also only has a single weapon slot which must be a melee weapon and is unable to use armour or a shield.
 ### No Equipment
 *Inherent*